Swoogan/ziggtk/README.md

 Sample "hello world" GTK+ applications in [zig](https://ziglang.org/).
 Based on the examples at [GTK+ Getting Started](https://developer.gnome.org/gtk3/stable/gtk-getting-started.html)

-There are two applications:
+There are three applications:

-1. manual
+1. manual: uses the in-code method of defining the UI
-1. builder
+1. builder: uses the 'builder.ui' file to define the UI.

-The manual application uses the in-code method of defining the UI.
-The builder application uses the 'builder.ui' file to define the UI.
+1. embedded: uses the 'builder.ui' file to define the UI, but embeds the text into the application at compile time

 ## Build